MicrosoftDocs/dynamics365smb-docs/business-central/admin-smartlists.md

 |**Last Modified by**| [Displays name of user that that modified the SmartList query.
 If the SmartList query has never been modified, this will be the user that created the SmartList query.]
 |**Last Modified**|	[Display the last date and time the SmartList query was modified.
 If the SmartList query has never been modified, this will be the date and time the SmartList query was created.]

-#General Functionality
+## General Functionality
 The SmartList Management page provides general functionality like other list pages in Business Central.
 You may search, filter, open in Excel, bookmark and create custom views from this list.
 The SmartList Manage page contains five default views: All, Finance, Inventory, Purchasing and Sales.
 SmartList queries that are created will be filtered into one of the views based upon the list (Query Category) they have been assigned to in SmartList Designer.
 To change the category, select to Edit the SmartList query and reassign using the Assign action found in the context menu (…) in the lower right portion of the screen.

-#Assigning Permissions
+### Assigning Permissions
 SmartList Management makes it easy to assign SmartList queries one at a time or in bulk.
 Select one or more SmartList queries you want to assign to the same permission set and select Assign Permissions.
 The SmartList Permission Management page will open and display a list of all user defined permission sets.
 To assign permissions select one or more permission sets and select OK.
 SmartList Permission Management will only add SmartList queries to a permission set(s), it will not allow you to remove or change from one permission set to another.
 That type of management will need to be from the permissions pages.
 Once permissions are granted to a SmartList query, the users with permission will be able to see the SmartList query.
 However, they may not be able to execute the query if they do not have permissions to the underlying data source(s) referenced in the query definition.

-#Export/Import
+### Export/Import
 Use the export/import functionality on the SmartList Management page to share SmartList queries across different tenants.
 Select one or more SmartList queries that you would like to export and select export.
 You will be prompted to provide a file name, or you can keep the default name provided and select OK.
 Business Central will package up the SmartList queries you selected and save them to your downloads folder.
 Only the query definition will be exported and not your data.
 Once the SmartList queries have exported, the SmartList Export Results page will appear.
 The page will list all the SmartList queries that were exported successfully and provide an error message for the SmartList queries that failed to export.
 To import, select the Import action, choose the file you want to import and select OK.
 Once the SmartList queries have imported, the SmartList Import Results page will appear.
 The page will list all the SmartList queries that were imported successfully and provide an error message for the SmartList queries that failed to import.

+>[!NOTE]
->[!Troubleshooting] A common reason why a SmartList query will fail to import is that a data source found in the query definition does not exist in the tenant the SmartList query is being imported into.
+A common reason why a SmartList query will fail to import is that a data source found in the query definition does not exist in the tenant the SmartList query is being imported into.
 This could happen when a query definition contains an extension data source and the tenant you are importing the query into does not have that same extension installed.

-#Custom Navigation
+### Custom Navigation
 Custom navigation is used to create navigation points to other Business Central pages when rendering a SmartList query.
 A custom navigation is specific to the SmartList query it was created for.
 To view custom navigation, select a SmartList query and the Navigation action at the top of the page.
 The Navigation List page will open and display any custom navigation that have been created to the selected SmartList query.

-Create Custom Navigation
+### Create Custom Navigation

 To create a new custom navigation, follow these steps.

 *1. Select Create at the top of the Navigation list page.
 *2. Provide a name for the custom action you are about to create.
 This name will be visible when rendering a SmartList query.
 *3. Choose a target page from the lookup.
 A target page is the page that you want to navigate to when this SmartList query is viewed.